 Assessment criteria – A basis for deciding how marks are awarded for an assessment or subject.

-Assessment level - The Department of Immigration and Citizenship (DIAC)'s classification assigned to each student visa application, determined by the student's passport and the education sector in which the student will study.
-Assessment levels range from 1 through to 5, with 1 being deemed the lowest immigration risk and 5 being the highest risk.
+Assessment level – The classification assigned to each , determined by the student's passport and the education sector in which the student will study.
+Assessment levels are categorised as a low to high immigration risk.

-ATAR (Australia Tertiary Admission Rank) - Based on a maximum score of 99.95, an ATAR score indicates how a student has performed in Year 12 based on their VCE subject scores.
-It is used to help universities and TAFE institutes select their students.
+ATAR (Australia Tertiary Admission Rank) – Score that indicates how a student has performed in Year 12 compared to their peers, based on their VCE subject scores.
+Used to help universities and TAFE institutes select their students.
+Only some courses at VU use the ATAR as a basis for admission.

-Bachelor degree - A bachelor degree is also called an undergraduate degree.
-A bachelor degree can be designated in different ways, determined by which college the student is taking the degree.
-Titles of bachelor degrees are often abbreviated, for example, BA stands for Bachelor of Arts, BSc means a Bachelor of Science, and BEng means a Bachelor of Engineering.
+Bachelor degree – Undergraduate academic qualification awarded on completion of a university course lasting three to six years.
+Titles of bachelor degrees are often abbreviated; for example, BA stands for Bachelor of Arts, BSc means a Bachelor of Science, and BEng means a Bachelor of Engineering.
+(See also undergraduate.)

-Census date - This is the date on which higher education student enrolment details must be finalised for each semester.
-Students enrolled in Commonwealth-supported units after the census date will be liable to pay student contribution/tuition fees and incur a HECS-HELP/FEE-HELP debt if a loan has been requested.
+Census date – The date on which higher education student enrolment details must be finalised for each semester.
+Students enrolled in Commonwealth-supported units after the will be liable to and incur a HECS-HELP/FEE-HELP debt if a loan has been requested.

-Central business district (CBD) - Refers to the centre of the city.
+Central business district (CBD) – The centre of the city.

-CHESSN - All Commonwealth-supported students are allocated a Commonwealth Higher Education Student Support Number (CHESSN).
+CHESSN – All Commonwealth-supported students are allocated a Commonwealth Higher Education Student Support Number (CHESSN).
 The CHESSN is a unique ten digit number used by higher education providers to communicate with the Department of Education, Science and Training (DEST) to provide information about Student Learning Entitlement (SLE), HECS-HELP assistance and other forms of Commonwealth assistance for higher education students.
-For further information on how to obtain your CHESSN and the information you can access with it, visit Study Assist - CHESSN.
+For further information on how to obtain your CHESSN and the information you can access with it, visit .

-Colleges - The Colleges are organisational structures focussing on particular disciplines, professions and industries.
+Colleges – are organisational structures focusing on particular disciplines, professions and industries.
 Previously known as faculties, they reflect the distinctive academic specialisations and areas of excellence across Higher Education and TAFE.
-The colleges deliver certificates, diplomas, degrees and doctorates as well as undertake research, consultancy and knowledge exchange.
-Another important role of the colleges is to host the various Institutes and Centres at Victoria University.

-Confirmation of Appropriate Accommodation and Welfare (CAAW) - An approved welfare assessment letter given to students under 18 years of age.
+Confirmation of Appropriate Accommodation and Welfare (CAAW) – An approved accommodation and welfare assessment letter given to students under 18 years of age by the Department of Home Affairs.
+See more about .

 Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) – An Australian Government register that lists all Australian education providers and the courses that are available in Australia to people holding student visas.

-Course coordinator - The staff member who oversees a particular course.
-Direct any of your course-related queries to this person in the first instance.
+Course chair (previously known as course coordinator) – The staff member who oversees a particular course.

-Course requirements - Elements you need to be able to apply for a course you want to do.
-You may see the terms prerequisites and extra requirements, they are often referred to as 'course requirements'.
-You must meet the course requirements to be considered by course selection officers for any course.
+Course requirements – Elements needed to apply for a course.
+Prerequisites and extra requirements are 'course requirements'.
 Prerequisites refer to subjects and study scores.
 Extra requirements may include additional forms, interviews, folios and auditions.

-Credit transfer - A credit transfer may apply if you transfer from one course to another; you may receive exemptions from parts of the new course for unit/s you have already studied so you will not have to repeat units of study unnecessarily.
-In most cases you will be able to complete your education more quickly.
+Credit transfer – Exemptions from parts of the new course for unit/s already studied.
+A may apply when switching from one course to another.
 The existence of a credit transfer arrangement between two courses does not mean that students can automatically move from one course into another.
-You must apply for, and secure a place in a course before application for credit transfer can be made.
+Students must apply for, and secure a place in a course before application for credit transfer can be made.
+(See also credit.)

 Dean – The head of a College.

-Deferment - Victoria University guarantees a one year deferment for all commencing students in higher education and TAFE.
-Whilst this is a guaranteed deferment from the University, not all courses will be available for students commencing in subsequent years.
-Should this occur, the University will negotiate alternative study options with you.
+Deferment – A pause in study (break from a course).
+Victoria University guarantees a for all commencing students in higher education and TAFE.
+This is a guaranteed deferment from the University, not all courses will be available for students commencing in subsequent years.
+Should this occur, the University will negotiate alternative study options.

 Degree – A set course of undergraduate or postgraduate study.

-Department of Education - This is the Australian Government department responsible for education in Australia.
-This includes the governance of programmes and policy relating education in Australian that includes higher education, academic research and international education.
+Department of Education – The government department responsible for education in Australia.
+It governs programs and policy relating education in Australian that includes higher education, academic research and international education.

-Department of Employment - This is the Australian Government department responsible for employment in Australia.
-This includes the governance of programmes and policy relating to employment and ensuring the Australian's work in safe, fair and productive workplaces.
+Department of Employment and Workplace Relations – The government department responsible for employment in Australia.
+It governs programs and policy relating to employment and ensuring work is safe, fair and productive.

-Disability - The University provides a range of services and assistance for students with a disability or ongoing medical condition
+Disability – Any physical or intellectual difference that causes issues in daily activities.
+The University provides a range of and assistance for students with a disability or ongoing medical condition.

 - are an Australian or New Zealand citizen, or